SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 >
 > 16.2.3 Proportion of young women and men aged 18–29 years who experienced sexual violence by age 18

-This target is interpreted to cover research about
+This target is interpreted to cover research about:
+•	ending abuse and exploitation of children
+•	ending trafficking of children
+•	ending all forms of violence against and torture of children All forms of violence include physical, psychological and sexual violence.

 ```py
 TS=